douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * alianca - allied
 * aliancano - ally
 * alianco - alliance
+* alidirektado - redirection
+* alidirekti - to redirect
 * alie - otherwise; else
 * alienigi - to alienate
 * aliflanke - on the other hand